Igimbayeva/JS_Password_Generator/README.md

 *Random Password Generation.
 The application generates random passwords based on the selected criteria, providing a secure and unpredictable result.

 *Readability and Consistency.
 The codebase follows consistent naming conventions and is organized for readability and maintainability.
-Object-oriented principles are employed to encapsulate related functionality.

 *Responsive Design.
 The user interface is designed to adapt gracefully to different screen sizes, ensuring accessibility across a range of devices.